daattali/beautiful-jekyll/README.md

 css         | List of local CSS files to include in the page ext-css      | List of external CSS files to include in the page.
 External CSS files using SRI (see `ext-js` parameter) are also supported. googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`)

-### Use remote-theme (advanced)

-It is possible to use the `remote_theme` feature of GitHub pages.
-To do so, instead of forking this project:

-- Follow all the steps in https://guides.github.com/features/pages/ ***EXCEPT*** the ones where you chose the theme.
-- add `remote_theme: daattali/beautiful-jekyll` to your `_config.yml`
-- add `paginate: 5` (or any value you'd like) to your `_config.yml`.
-This is the only configuration value that is required.
-- Optionally, if you want to use Staticman, you may need copy `_data/ui-text.yml` into your repo if you want to change the language.

-Any folder or file that you don't include in your repository will be included by jekyll on build.
-If you want to replace a file (css for instance), you'll just need to place it with the exact same path in own jekyll repo (e.g. `/assets/css/main.css`)

 ### Advanced features (including how to use a custom URL address for your site)